AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/get-started/integrate-ui-kit.md

    EaseChatActivity.actionStart(mContext, conversationId, chatType)
    ```

-   The `EaseChatActivity` page mainly requests permissions, such as camera permissions, voice permissions, and other.
+   The `EaseChatActivity` page requests permissions, such as camera permissions, voice permissions, and other.

-- `useEaseChatFragment`.
+- The `EaseChatFragment`.
 The sample code is as follows:

    ```kotlin
    class ChatActivity: AppCompactActivity() {